acoles4/mae384-f24-project/README.md

 Contributors:
 Alex Coles
 Chris Ong
-Peter
+Peter Vierthaler
-DJ
+Dominador Dispo

-The goal of this project is to analyze models of infectious diseases and use different numerical methods to work with data.
+This project's goal is to analyze the SIR model of the spread of infectious diseases and use different numerical methods to work with data.
+It will also show how public health organizations can use mathematical models to predict how epidemics will spread.
+Coded in MATLAB